 These terms are usually similar to those found in a divorce agreement, and a lawyer may be instrumental in drafting the deed of separation.

-The court may set aside deeds or terms of deeds that it determines to be unfair or improper, though it will not set aside deeds officially sanctioned by the courts.
+The court may set aside deeds or terms of deeds that it determines to be unfair or improper.
 It should also be noted that a Deed of Separation will not change the legal state of your marriage.
 You will still be considered married in the eyes of the law, and have to successfully obtain a divorce if you wish to, among other things, remarry.

 You may also file for a writ for judicial separation in court under section 101(1) of the Women’s Charter (Cap 353).
 However, to do so, you will have to show evidence of an irretrievable breakdown in marriage (i.e. adultery, unreasonable behaviour, desertion or separation).
 Given that you will have to be able to make out a case for divorce to be granted a judicial separation, applying for judicial separation is unlikely to be of particular use to a person seeking a divorce.